katcipis/sophia/notes/books/coders-at-work.md

 understand it.
 If you take a few things out of the equation, like the language and the graphics, then the question is, what is the kernel?
 And I think that’s an interesting question.

-I’m hoping that this—not particularly my stuff—but this kind of investigation might reinspire computer science to do some studies about how do you make a kernel, what other kernels could we build that are even simpler, even more uniform.
+I’m hoping that this — not particularly my stuff — but this kind of investigation might reinspire computer science to do some studies about how do you make a kernel, what other kernels could we build that are even simpler, even more uniform.

 It’s like what math did.
 Math found by symbolizing things that you could simplify a lot of stuff.
 Then, because of that, you could start to think about bigger constructs.
 That’s my hope.